storj/docs/app/(docs)/object-mount/user-guides/advanced/page.md

 A sample script is provided in `${CUNO_ROOT}/etc/profile.d/cunorc.sh`.
 Copy this to `/etc/profile.d/` to enable Object Mount for all users.

-% TODO: test if this works with wildcards and tab-completion

 ## Containerisation and HPC

 ### Docker